naftalic/ddmif/portfolio_weights.md

 ### Market neutrality with leverage constraints

-By adding the constraints below, the resulting optimization can create a market-neutral portfolio that is dollar-neutral (i.e., the sum of long positions equals the sum of short positions), and the leverage of the portfolio is limited to 2, meaning the portfolio is 100% long and 100% short of the assets under management:
+Adding the following constraints to the optimization problem will create a market-neutral portfolio that is dollar neutral and has limited leverage:

 $$
 \begin{align*}
 & w_i = w_i^{+} - w_i^{-} \\
 & \sum\limits_{i=1}^N w_i^+ = \sum\limits_{i=1}^N w_i^-\\
-& w^+ \ge 0\\
+& w_i^+ \ge 0\\
-& w^- \ge 0\\
+& w_i^- \ge 0\\
+& \sum\limits_{i=1}^N w_i^+ + \sum\limits_{i=1}^N w_i^- \le 2\\
 \end{align*}
 $$

+These constraints ensure that the sum of the weights of the long stocks equals the sum of the weights of the shorted stocks, creating a dollar-neutral portfolio.
+The leverage of the portfolio is limited to 2, meaning that the portfolio is 100% long and 100% short of the assets under management.

-If a market-neutral manager desired more leverage, the constraints on the sum of the phantom long and short weights could be changed.
-For example:
+If the market-neutral manager wanted to increase the leverage, they could adjust the constraints on the sum of the phantom long and short weights.
+For example, to create a 130-30 long-short portfolio, one could set $L_l = 1.3$ and $L_s = 0.3$ in the following constraints:

 $$
 \begin{align*}